hooregi/slock/README.md

 # Simple X Locker

-`slock` is the simplest X screen locker.
-It is stable and quite a lot of people in the suckless community are using it every day when they are out with friends or fetching some food from the local pub.
+`slock` is the simple screen locker utility for X.

 ## Upstream